Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 - Staying current with new trends in this field

 ### Interaction Designer
-The role of an Interaction Designer is to focus on designing engaging interfaces with well-thought-out behaviors.
+The role of an Interaction Designer is to focus on designing engaging interfaces with well-thought-out behaviours.
 Understanding how users and technology interact together fundamental to this role.

-As in Information Architect, you would use this understanding to anticipate how someone might interact with the system, fix problems early, as well as invent new ways of doing things.

-You are the primary designer of the operational components of the website or application.
+As in Information Architect, you would use this understanding to anticipate how someone might interact with the system, fix problems early, as well as invent new ways of doing things.You are the primary designer of the operational components of the website or application.

-### UX Desginer
+### UX Designer
 UX designers are primarily concerned with how the product feels.
 A given design problem has no single right answer.
 UX designers explore many different approaches to solving a specific user problem.
 The broad responsibility of a UX designer is to ensure that the product logically flows from one step to the next.
-One way that a UX designer might do this is by conducting in-person user tests to observe one’s behavior.
+One way that a UX designer might do this is by conducting in-person user tests to observe one’s behaviour.
 By identifying verbal and non-verbal stumbling blocks, they refine and iterate to create the “best” user experience.
 An example project is creating a delightful onboarding flow for a new user.

 *“Define interaction models, user task flows, and UI specifications.
 Communicate scenarios, end-to-end experiences, interaction models, and screen designs to stakeholders.
 Work with our creative director and visual designers to incorporate the visual identity of Twitter into features.
 Develop and maintain design wireframes, mockups, and specifications as needed.”* –Experience Designer job description at Twitter

 ## Work Related to Skill (Related Activities and Artifacts)
 ---

-UI designing incorporartes certain primary activities in software design process.
+UI designing incorporates certain primary activities in software design process.
 These activities commence with understanding the concept of interaction design wherein the goal of interaction design is to create products that enable the user to achieve their objective(s) in the best way possible.
 The interaction between a user and a product often involves elements like aesthetics, motion, sound, space, and many more.
 This is followed by applying the idea of Visual design which aims to improve a design’s/product’s aesthetic appeal and usability with suitable images, typography, space, layout and color.
 Visual design is about more than aesthetics.
 Designers place elements carefully to create interfaces that optimize user experience and drive conversion.

 ![UI_design_process_image](https://miro.medium.com/max/1400/1*zlMq9eIJ3c3P5I4qEd_p1w.jpeg)